Skip to main content

 Management of the current cancer

-• An underlying pathogenic constitutional (germline) variant in a BRCA1 or BRCA2 gene, and the associated risks of future breast cancers, should be taken into consideration when discussing breast surgery options for the primary breast cancer.
+• An underlying pathogenic constitutional (germline) variant in BRCA2, and the associated risks of future breast cancers, should be taken into consideration when discussing breast surgery options for the primary breast cancer (if the variant is known about at the time of surgery).

-• Radiotherapy is not contraindicated in patients with constitutional (germline) BRCA1 variants based on current evidence.
+• Radiotherapy is not contraindicated in patients with constitutional (germline) BRCA2 variants based on current evidence.

 • Treatment with adjuvant olaparib (a PARP inhibitor) is available via the Cancer Drugs Fund for patients with a pathogenic constitutional (germline) BRCA 1 or BRCA2 variant and a ‘high-risk’ ER-positive, HER2-negative early breast cancer who have completed standard neoadjuvant chemotherapy treatment.
 For this indication, ‘high risk’ is defined as: